Tyler-KD/tyler-knapp-portfolio/README.md

 ## Usage

 To run this application from the terminal, enter "npm run start" to start the server.
 The message "Local: http://localhost:3000" will display within the console.
 Vite will instantly start the server using the current working directory as a root.
-Once the application is loaded, a homepage will be displayed containing a header, a section of content, and a footer.
+Once the application is loaded, a homepage will be displayed containing a header, a theme switch, a section of content, and a footer.
+When clicking the theme switch in the upper right-hand corner, the application's color scheme will switch between golden hour and blue hour to simulate the signature warm glow or cooler tones respectively of the time of day.
+By default, golden hour mode loads with the application.
 Looking at the header, the user is presented with a name and multiple navigation titles corresponding to different sections of the portfolio.

 When a navigation title is clicked, then the corresponding section is presented below the navigation without the page reloading the highlighted title.
 By default, the portfolio natively loads the landing page with a friendly Hero section of image overlays and navbar links.
 When clicking the "About me" title, a recent photo combined with a short bio is displayed.
 Within the "Portfolio" section, two grid columns separate multiple deployed applications.
 Clicking the image will direct to the deployed site in a separate tab.
 Also, clicking the GitHub icon or Chrome icon will direct to a GitHub repository or deployed site respectively.